5 Mindfulness Tips To Help Prevent Burnout If You’re a Caring Woman.

-Most women I know can remember a time when being helpful and focusing on others left them with burnout and feeling physically, emotionally, and spiritually drained.
+Most women I know can remember when being helpful and focusing on others left them with burnout and feeling physically, emotionally, and spiritually drained.

 Many of us have been taught that it’s better to put others’ needs before our own and that the road to being a good person is paved with helping.

-The problem is that many of us get caught up in the trap that if helping is good, then the more we do it, the more worthy we’ll feel.
+The problem is that many of us get caught up in the trap that if helping is good, the more we do it, the more worthy we feel.

 But there does come a time when helping becomes too much, and we’ve tipped the scale in terms of what is best for us and what is best for those that we’re helping.

 What are some signs that we may be helping too much?

-We begin to notice that helping is leaving us feeling drained as opposed to energized.
+We begin to notice that helping leaves us feeling drained instead of energized.

 We focus on others and their needs at the expense of our own.

-Our own emotional, physical, and spiritual health may suffer as we put the majority of our energy into helping others.
+Our emotional, physical, and spiritual health may suffer as we put most of our energy into helping others.

-Another thing to watch for is when we notice that we are overly invested in the outcomes.
+Another thing to watch is when we notice that we are overly invested in the outcomes.

 We tend to feel good when the other person is receptive to our help and is making some changes.
-Conversely, we feel disappointed when they are not making the changes that we feel are in their best interest.
+Conversely, we feel disappointed when they are not making the changes in their best interest.

-The other person is relying on us more than they are relying on themselves.
+The other person relies on us more than they depend on themselves.
 This prevents people from taking ownership and responsibility for their life situations.
-It prevents people from living their own lives, learning from their mistakes, and from a spiritual perspective, the natural flow of the Universe.
+It prevents people from living their own lives, learning from their mistakes, and, from a spiritual perspective, the natural flow of the Universe.

-We feel like we’ve given up our own dreams and desires in order to be there for other people.
+We feel we’ve given up our dreams and desires to be there for others.

-I see this all the time in women who make everyone and everything else a priority leaving no time for them to pursue their own interests and passions.
+I see this in women who prioritize everyone and everything else, leaving no time for them to pursue their interests and passions.
 When this happens, we’re left wondering, Who am I?